teusH/MySense/docs/InFlux.md

 ### DESCRIPTION
 InFlux from InFluxdata.com is a http oriented telegram timed data infrastructure with a simple sql type of functionality.

-The documentation e.g. `https://docs.influxdata.com/influxdb/v0.8/api/reading_and_writing_data/` is in development.
+The documentation e.g. `https://docs.influxdata.com/influxdb/v1.2/api/reading_and_writing_data/` is in development.
 Versions vary abit in functionality.
+Make sureuse the right version of the InFlux documentation.
 Documentation is changing and provided examples have to be used with care.
 The json support seems to be deprecated.
 So json is not used in this MySense application.

 The type of data acquision is simular to mosquitto, which has full json support.
 The retention and sql capability are of help in the data acquisition with InFlux.